-Based upon the review and feedback received to date, the proposed updates to the Form District Regulations can be broken down into the following general categories:
+Based upon the review and feedback received to date, the proposed updates to the Form District Regulations can be summarized as follows:

-- A. Identifying Affordable Housing as part of the District's Purpose: A statement would be added to the introductory provisions of the Form-Based Code to identify 'diverse and affordable housing options' as one of the purposes of the District, alongside mix of uses and high-quality public realm.
-While this change does not set any specific requirement for affordable housing in the District, it provides a foundation for future efforts. - B. New Paths for Application Review: The zoning regulations for the District would be restructured to allow applicants to select between two paths for review, Conventional and Enhanced Stormwater.
-All properties zoned WX-5, WX-7, WR-3, or WR-7 would subsequently follow one of these paths for development as determined by the applicant. - 1.
-Conventional: Applications that provide stormwater treatment for only the net increase in impervious area would be subject to limitations on the size of development that are modeled closely after the CC (Community Commercial) zoning district.
+- A. Identifying Affordable Housing as part of the District's Purpose: A statement would be added to the introductory provisions of the Form-Based Code to identify "diverse and affordable housing options" as one of the purposes of the District, alongside a mix of uses and high-quality public realm.
+While this change does not set any specific requirement for affordable housing in the District, it provides a foundation for future efforts. - B. New Paths for Application Review: The zoning regulations for the District would be restructured to allow applicants to select between two paths for review: Conventional or Enhanced Stormwater.
+All properties zoned WX-5, WX-7, WR-3, or WR-7 would subsequently follow one of these paths for development as determined by the applicant.
+The existing requirements for development in the Blue Hill District are the same as Path 2: Enhanced Stormwater. - Conventional: Applications that provide stormwater treatment for only the net increase in impervious area would be subject to limitations on the size of development that are modeled closely on the CC (Community Commercial) zoning district.
 This includes maximum density, floor area ratio, height, and Resource Conservation Districts for stream features.
 Projects would typically be reviewed by Town Council for a Special Use Permit.
 This change would provide a path for application review that satisfies the requirements of the revised State statute. - 2.
 Enhanced Stormwater: Applications that provide stormwater treatment for 50% of post-construction impervious area would be subject to all the current standards of the Blue Hill District.
 The greater development potential would become a 'density bonus' to projects that provide more stormwater treatment.
 A Special Use Permit would not typically be required.